sirklaas/ranking/PRD.md

 **Product Name**: Ranking Gameshow Platform
 **Domain**: ranking.pinkmilk.eu
-**Target Users**: Event organizers, educators, corporate trainers, entertainment hosts
+**Target Users**: Event presenters
-**Core Value**: Enable interactive ranking games with real-time audience participation
+**Core Value**: Enable interactive ranking games with real-time audience participation and dispaly of ranking in the form of charts an

 ## User Stories